Bezimeni

 Bezimeni (trans.
-The Nameless Ones) were a Croatian and Yugoslav rock band formed in Zagreb in 1961.
-They are notable as one of the pioneers of the Yugoslav rock scene.
+The Nameless Ones) were a Croatian and Yugoslav rock band formed in Zagreb in 1961, notable as one of the pioneers of the Yugoslav rock scene.
+In the early 1960s, the band gained popularity with their live performances on which they covered American rock and roll hits.
+The group disbanded in 1964, reuniting 36 years later for a live performance, recording several of their 1960s songs for the first time.

 History

 1961-1964

-Bezimeni were formed in Zagreb in 1961 by Janko Mlinarić "Truli" (vocals, bass guitar), Slaven Rački (guitar), Željko Margetić "Marga" (guitar), Mahmud Ismailovski (tenor saxophone) and Mario Škrinjarić (drums).
-They were later joined by Petko Katrandžijev (keyboards), and Škrinjarić was replaced by Radovan Krajnović.
+Bezimeni were formed in 1961 by Zagreb high school students Janko Mlinarić "Truli" (vocals, bass guitar), Slaven Rački (guitar), Željko Margetić "Marga" (guitar), Mahmud Ismailovski "Mamut" (tenor saxophone) and Mario Škrinjarić (drums).
+The five made an agreement to form the band during a school excursion to Poreč.
+They were later joined by Petko Katrandžijev "Mlinac" (keyboards), and Škrinjarić was replaced by Radovan Krajnović.

-The band had their debut performance in the prestigious Zagreb Music Institute.
-During the following years they would continue to perform there, although they played mostly in Zagreb clubs Medicinar and Ribnjak.
-They played almost exclusively covers of American rock and roll artists, like Elvis Presley, Bo Diddley and Chuck Berry, in which they differed from other Yugoslav bands of the early 1960s, which often performed covers of popular schlagers.
+The band had their debut performance at the prestigious Zagreb Music Institute.
+During the following years, they would continue to occasionally perform there, although they played mostly in Zagreb clubs Medicinar (Medicine Student) and Ribnjak (Fish Pond).
+They played almost exclusively covers of songs by American rock and roll artists, like Elvis Presley, Bo Diddley and Chuck Berry, in which they differed from other Yugoslav bands of the early 1960s, as other Yugoslav groups of the era often performed covers of popular schlagers.
 Bezimeni also performed covers of instrumental songs by Johnny and the Hurricanes.
-The band had one appearance on the Television Zagreb children's show Slavica i Mendo.
+The band had one appearance in the Television Zagreb children's show Slavica i Mendo.
 After spending the summer of 1964 performing in Zadar, Bezimeni ended their activity.

 Post breakup

 After Bezimeni disbanded, Mlinarić, Rački and Krajnović moved to the band Bijele Strijele.
-Katrandžijev moved to Delfini, later starting a successful career of pop music composer.
+Milnarić later performed as a member of Karlo Metikoš's backing band and in 1978 founded his Trooly Studio and started a career in music production.